 - (13) This document outlines procedures for the following scenarios: - a.
-Non-compliance. - b.
-Complaints: - i. concerning the care and use of animals in teaching or research - ii. conscientious objections in the case of teaching activities - iii. concerning the process for independent external review. - c.
-Grievances concerning AEC processes or decisions including: - i. disagreements between the AEC and investigators - ii. disagreemeents between AEC members - iii. disagreements between the AEC and the institution. - (14) Complaints regarding non-compliance, concerning the care and use of animals in teaching or research, or grievances with AEC processes or decisions should be made initially to the Animal Welfare Officer via phone or email.
-If the matter cannot be resolved in an informal manner, a written complaint should be submitted via email to the Research Integrity and Ethics team at ethics@cdu.edu.au. - (15) In line with the Complaints Policy Students and the Complaints and Grievance Policy and Procedure Employees, a three (3) step approach will usually be adopted in resolving complaints: - a.
-Step 1: Local Resolution - b.
-Step 2: Formal Complaint - c.
+Non-compliance; - b.
+Complaints: - i. concerning the care and use of animals in teaching or research; - ii. concerning the process for independent external review; - c.
+Grievances concerning AEC processes or decisions including: - i. disagreements between the AEC and investigators; - ii. disagreements between AEC members; and - iii. disagreements between the AEC and the institution. - (14) Conscientious objections to the use of animals in teaching activities are managed under the Conscientious Objection Procedure. - (15) Complaints about the use of an animal in a learning activity or assessment are to be made under this procedure. - (16) Complaints regarding non-compliance, concerning the care and use of animals in teaching or research, or grievances with AEC processes or decisions should be made initially to the Animal Welfare Officer via phone or email.
+If the matter cannot be resolved in an informal manner, a written complaint should be submitted via email to the Research Integrity and Ethics team at animalethics@cdu.edu.au. - (17) In line with the Complaints Policy Students and the Complaints and Grievance Policy and Procedure Employees, a three (3) step approach will usually be adopted in resolving complaints: - a.
+Step 1: Local Resolution; - b.
+Step 2: Formal Complaint; and - c.
 Step 3: Appeal.